pete-machine/torchbricks/README.md

 outputs_with_loss = brick_collection(named_inputs={'raw': batch_images, "targets": torch.ones((1,3))}, stage=Stage.TRAIN)
 ```

+In above example, we execute `brick_collection` with both `Stage.INFERENCE` and `Stage.INFERENCE`.
-With `stage=Stage.INFERENCE`, the brick collection will act as before - the loss will not be executed and `targets` will not be required.
+With `stage=Stage.INFERENCE`, it will act as before - the loss-module will not be executed and `targets` will not be required.

-With `stage=Stage.TRAIN`, the brick collection requires `targets` and returns also the loss.
+With `stage=Stage.TRAIN`, we should also provide `targets` and losses are also returned.

 ## Concept 1 and 2 in a "real" use case
-We now want to demonstrate brick in a "real" use case.
+We now want to demonstrate bricks in a "real" use case.

 ```python
 import torchvision